elyby/docs/source/en/skins-system.rst

 Skins system
 ------------

-On this page you'll find information about available endpoints of Ely.by's service of skins system.
+On this page you'll find information about available endpoints of Ely.by's skins system service.
 You can use any of them as an secondary or primary source of skins for your project.

-Ely.by's service of skins system provides `proxying of textures from Minecraft premium users <#textures-proxy>`_, which means that when using this service players will see both premium Minecraft users' skins and Ely.by users' skins.
+Ely.by's skins system service provides `proxying of textures from Minecraft premium users <#textures-proxy>`_, which means that using this service, your players will see both premium Minecraft users' skins and Ely.by users' skins.

 We strive to comply with the official skins system and do not support ears and HD-skins.
 The system supports capes, but doesn't allow players to wear them on their own.

-If you have suggestions for improvements of existing functionality, please `create a new Issue <https://github.com/elyby/chrly/issues/new>`_ in the `Chrly project repository <https://github.com/elyby/chrly>`_.
+If you have suggestions for improving the existing functionality, please `create a new Issue <https://github.com/elyby/chrly/issues/new>`_ at the `Chrly project repository <https://github.com/elyby/chrly>`_.

 Requests URLs